rtoal/ple/ts/README.md

 # TypeScript Open Source Projects

 Studying, and contributing to, open source projects is an excellent way to improve your proficiency in any language.
-Of the many projects using Lua, you may enjoy:
+Of the many projects using TypeScript, you may enjoy:

 - [VsCode](https://github.com/microsoft/vscode)
 - [Storybook](https://github.com/storybookjs/storybook)